miguelgrinberg/Flask-HTTPAuth/README.md

 WSGI Considerations
 -------------------

+Make sure that the authorization headers are passed through to your application.
+Otherwise, your callbacks will have empty values for the user & password.
+Here are the directives needed for the following web servers.

-Make sure to set `WSGIPassAuthorization On` as [documented here](https://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIPassAuthorization) to prevent the frontend web server from consuming the authorization header.
+- Apache: set `WSGIPassAuthorization On` as [documented here](https://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIPassAuthorization).
+- Nginx: set `wsgi_pass_authorization on` as [documented here](http://wiki.nginx.org/NgxWSGIModule)

 Resources
 ---------